Skip to main content

 Sawyer County, WisconsinMesotrophic

 No invasive species are currently listed at Spring Lake — the lake remains off the Wisconsin infested-waters roster.
 Walleye are documented at Spring Lake, one of 4 fish species on record for the lake.
-A documented public access point at Spring Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
-The grade is supported by multiple sampling years from the Wisconsin DNR Citizen Lake Monitoring Network, giving the letter a reasonably stable foundation.
+Multiple sampling years from the Wisconsin DNR Citizen Lake Monitoring Network back the grade, so the letter should hold steady absent a major watershed shift.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2024-08-31.
 Grade methodology: LakeGrade methodology.